RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Quick Start Installation Guide.rst

 4. Restart the system.
 The rock-dkms component is installed and the /dev/kfd device is now available.

-Setting Permissions
-'''''''''''''''''''''

-To configure permissions, following the instructions below:

-1. Ensure that your user account is a member of the "video" or "wheel" group prior to using the ROCm driver.
-You can find which groups you are a member of with the following command:
+5. Set permissions.
+To access the GPU, you must be a user in the video group.
+Ensure your user account is a member of the video group prior to using ROCm.
+To identify the groups you are a member of, use the following command:

 ::

     groups

-2. Add your user to the video (or wheel) group you will need the sudo password and can use the following command:
+6. To add your user to the video group, use the following command for the sudo password:

 ::

     sudo usermod -a -G video $LOGNAME

-Note: All future users must be added to the "video" group by default.
-To add the users to the group, run the following commands
+7. By default, add any future users to the video group.
+Run the following command to add users to the video group:

 ::